 Public health laws and regulations are intended to protect the health of all lowans.
+Such laws and regulations, therefore, must be based on sound scientific principles.
 State and local boards of health are established to provide unbiased direction on important matters of public health.
 Proposals to change public health protections in the law should be in response to new evidence based on sound scientific principles of disease prevention and environmental protection.
 Policy changes should be accompanied by an assessment from the State Board of Health and organizations representing local public health agencies.
 Public health policy changes should undergo a thorough review by those charged with implementing the policies.